Login

 1. What are the General Conditions of Insurance (GCI)?

-But what should I watch out for when comparing different GCIs?
-The following insider tips show you how to compare the most important things in the small print.
+But what should I watch out for?
+The following tips will help you recognize important details hidden in the small print.

 2. Compare compensation in the event of a write-off

-Each insurance companyhas its own compensation table, which is generally based on the current value of the vehicle.
-It defines the percentage of the replacement value of your car that will be paid to you in which operating year in the event of a write-off.
-You can find this table in the general conditions of insurance – it should be easy to spot.
+Each insurance company has its own compensation table.
+This is usually based on the vehicle’s current value.
+A compensation table defines what percentage of your car’s replacement value you will receive if it’s written off, based on your car’s age.
+You can find this table in the GCI – it should be easy to spot.

 An example of two compensation tables:

-Year of operation of the vehicle Insurance A * Insurance B *
+Car’s year of operation Insurance company A * Insurance company B *

 100%